OpenZeppelin/nile/README.md

 ### How it works

 This implementation takes advantage of the native extensibility features of [click](https://click.palletsprojects.com/).
-Using click and leveraging the Python [entrypoints](https://packaging.python.org/en/latest/specifications/entry-points/) we have a simple manner of handling extension natively on Python environments through dependencies.
-The plugin implementation on Nile looks for specific Python entrypoints constraints for adding commands.
+Using click and leveraging the Python [entry points](https://packaging.python.org/en/latest/specifications/entry-points/) we have a simple manner of handling extension natively on Python environments through dependencies.
+The plugin implementation on Nile looks for specific Python entry points constraints for adding commands.

 In order for this implementation to be functional, it is needed by the plugin developer to follow some development guidelines defined in this simple plugin example extending Nile for a dummy greet extension.
 In a brief explanation the guidelines are as follows: